All Products

 Warning

-The following actions affect cross-account authorization and may cause cross-account backups to fail.
+The following actions affect cross-account authorization and can cause cross-account backup jobs to fail.
 Proceed with caution.

-• Deleting the account to be backed up from the cross-account backup list of the management account.
+• Delete the account to be backed up from the cross-account backup list of the management account.

-• Removing the management account from the role of management account of the resource directory or the delegated administrator account for the Cloud Backup service.
+• The management account is no longer the management account of the Resource Directory or the delegated administrator account for the Cloud Backup service.

-• Deleting the AliyunServiceRoleForHbrRd service-linked role in the account to be backed up.
+• Delete the AliyunServiceRoleForHbrRd service-linked role in the account to be backed up.

 Existing backups are not affected.
-If you want to cancel a cross-account backup, see Cancel cross-account backup.
+If you want to cancel cross-account backup, see Cancel cross-account backup.

 3. On the Roles page, click Create Role.